Jeddah: Seaport

-The Jeddah Seaport is the 32nd busiest seaport in the world As of 2022.
+Jeddah Seaport is the 40th busiest seaport in the world As of 2022.
 It handles the majority of Saudi Arabia's commercial movement.

-In 2017 Jeddah seaport handled 4,309,765 TEUs and in the year 2018 handled 4,215,248 TEUs.
+In 2017, Jeddah Seaport handled 4,309,765 TEUs and in the year 2018 handled 4,215,248 TEUs.

 Jeddah is part of the 21st Century Maritime Silk Road that runs from the Chinese coast to the Upper Adriatic region with its rail connections to Central and Eastern Europe.

 Road and rail

 Highway 40, which begins in Jeddah, connects the city to Mecca, Riyadh and Dammam on the east coast.
-Jeddah does not have any rapid transit system, but the Haramain High Speed Rail Project provides a connection to Mecca and Medina.
+Jeddah does not have any rapid transit system, but the Haramain High Speed Railway provides a connection to Mecca and Medina.

 There is a contracted plan to build an extensive light metro system known as the Jeddah Metro, throughout the city, originally by 2020.
 Jeddah's main highways run parallel to each other.

 Issues and challenges

-The city is challenged by pollution, weak sewage systems, a weak storm drain system that led to massive floodings, heavy traffic, epidemics, and water shortages.
+The city is challenged by pollution, weak sewage systems, and a weak storm drain system that has led to massive flooding, heavy traffic, epidemics, and water shortages.